wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/model-security/includes/4-dataverse.md

 ![Diagram of Dataverse business unit security features.](../media/4-security-features.png)

 The solution architect needs to understand each of these features and how they combine to create the security model for their solution.
-This topic does not go into detail about each of these security features, but aims to explain how they can be used together to create a security model for your solution.
+This unit does not go into detail about each of these security features, but aims to explain how they can be used together to create a security model for your solution.

 ### Table ownership